larsaars/scan_communication_rpi_server/README.md

 # scan communication rpi server
-Communicate with RPI scan server with saned configured over ssh and sftp.
+Communicate with RPI with saned configured over ssh and sftp.